ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 funkt
 ```

 There are no duplicates in a `Set`.
-Therefore, the string `"funkt"` is only displayed once although it appears twice in the file `dune`.
+Therefore, the string `"funkt"` is only displayed once, although it appears twice in the `dune` file.

 ## Extending a Module with a Standard Library Functor

-Using the `include` statement, here is an alternate way to expose the module created by `Set.Make(String)`.
+Using the `include` statement, here is an alternate way to expose the module created by `Set.Make(String)`:

 **`funkt.ml`**
 ```ocaml